Collection Development Policy

 Requests for Review and Reconsideration of Materials:

 Pinellas County residents with a valid Pinellas Public Library Cooperative (PPLC) card may request a review of library materials they believe are inappropriate by completing a Request for Review of Library Materials form.
-The form is available at all services desks upon request.
+The form is available at all service desks upon request.

-Prior to submitting the form, the requestor must read in its entirety, the item requested for review.
+Prior to submitting the form, the requestor must read the item requested for review in its entirety.
 The form must be filled out, signed, and dated to be accepted.
 The form and item(s) are reviewed by the Library Director and the Library Advisory Committee.
-A copy of the reviewed form and decision reached by the committee is sent to the requestor and the City Manager.
+A copy of the reviewed form and decision reached by the Committee is sent to the requestor and the City Manager.
+After a decision is made, the library will not review subsequent requests for the same material for a period of five years.